PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 during the evaluation) in the `/nix/store` and copies everything from our source directory (`src = ./${dir}`) to it.

-The body of `script2ConfigFiles` evalautes as follows:
+The body of `script2ConfigFiles` evaluates as follows:

 - `builtins.readDir configDir` returns all files in the path defined by `configDir`.
 If we pass to a `configDir` a nix derivation, nix will automatically evaluate it to a path in `/nix/store` leading to this derivation.
-Returned set consists of attributes being filenames and values being filetypes.
+Returned set consists of attributes being filenames and values being file types.
 - `builtins.attrNames (builtins.readDir configDir)` selects attributes
   (filenames) and collects them to a list of strings.
 - `builtins.map (file: "${configDir}/${file}") <list of filenames>` will